porvah/Connectify/README.md

 3 - **WebSockets** for enabling real-time messaging.

+4 - **firebase cloud messaging** for sending notifications

+5 - **Http restful APIs**

 ### App Features

-1 - Secure **Login** and **Signup** Authentication, featuring email **verification** by sending a code to the user's email account.
+1 - Secure **Login** and **Signup** Authentication and Authorization, featuring email **verification** by sending a code to the user's email account.
 After successful login, a session code or token is provided to enhance security throughout the process.

 2 - **One-to-one messaging** supports image sharing and real-time communication.